jonro2955/odin_javascript_12_final_project_mmdb/README.md

     };
     initializeApp(firebaseConfig);

-### To deploy your site to Firebase hosting:
+### Deploy your site to Firebase hosting:

-1. Run 'npm run build' to update the contents of the /build output folder with webpack-bundled code containing the recent changes.
+1. Run 'npm run build' to update the contents of the /build output folder.
-2. Run 'firebase deploy' to replace the currently hosted files in firebase with the new /build folder files.
-Hosted site url: https://mmdb-5e9fd.web.app/
+2. Run 'firebase deploy' to update firebase hosted files with the /build folder files.

 ### TMDB API